yangshun/cs3217-problem-sets-writeup/public/ps/PS3/PS3.md

 *Step 2:* In the Project Options dialog, fill in the **Product Name** with a name of your choice and the **Company Identifier** as 'nus.cs3217'.
 You should select 'Swift' as the choice of **Language** and 'iPad' for **Devices**.
 For other options, you can follow the default configurations.

 ![](/ps/ps3/img/Milestone1img/ViewControllers.png)
 By default, the Project Navigator should be opened in the top left corner of the Xcode IDE.
-If not, you can open it by from the top menu by going View → Navigators → Show Project Navigator.
+If not, you can open it by from the top menu by clicking on **View → Navigators → Show Project Navigator**.
 Notice the highlighted `ViewController.swift` in the Project Navigator, as shown above.
 This is the interface and implementation of the controller class of the view provided by the project template.
 Also notice the file `Main.storyboard` in the Project Navigator.
 This is the file where the storyboard is stored.
 In most cases it suffices to use one storyboard for an application, even if you have quite a few different views.

 ![](/ps/ps3/img/Milestone1img/NavigationPane.png)